twobombs/thereminq-llama/README.md

 CPU llama.cpp

-start the container image with default settings it has ggml-alpaca-7b-q4 included in the image with llama.cpp as the driver
+- has ggml-alpaca-7b-q4 included in the image with llama.cpp as the driver

 docker run -v /[dowloadpath][model]/:/llama.cpp/models -it --rm twobombs/thereminq-llama